 In many cases, the legal burden of a tenant dispute can fall on the property owner or manager.
 Today we are speaking with Enrique Jevons, Regional Director with Mynd for the Pacific Northwest.
 Enrique is here to discuss one such scenario and how failing to keep up-to-date on changing laws can ultimately cost both time and money.

 Steve Rozenberg: Hey, everyone.
-My name is Steve Rozenberg with Mynd Property Management and I’m joined today by my good friend, Enrique Jevons, who is the Regional Director for Mynd Property Management for the Pacific Northwest region.
-Today we want to talk about this pretty new law and something that’s pretty serious that you need to know about.
+My name is Steve Rozenberg with Mynd Property Management and I'm joined today by my good friend, Enrique Jevons, who is the Regional Director for Mynd Property Management Seattle, WA.
+Today we want to talk about this pretty new law and something that's pretty serious that you need to know about.
 Enrique, first of all, thank you so much for joining me today.
 I really appreciate having you on.

 Enrique Jevons: Yeah, thank you.
 It's great to see you again, Steve.

 Steve Rozenberg: So what I want to know today is a new law change where, if I'm an investor and I want to evict in the state of Washington for non-payment of, let's say, late fees pet fees or any other fees that's not rent, am I allowed to do that still?

 Enrique Jevons: So that is the crazy thing is that, in the state of Washington, it is no longer permissible to evict for anything other than rent, essentially.
 And so, when I first heard about this, when the law was just first being proposed, I thought, “that is crazy.”
 What if they rack up thousands of dollars in late fees or unpaid utility bills or other stuff, what's going to happen?